canonical/kernel-docs/docs/how-to/index.md

 ---
 myst:
   html_meta:
     description: "Guides for Ubuntu kernel development.
-Learn how to obtain source code, build kernels, test in -proposed versions, and contribute to the documentation."
+Learn how to obtain source code, build kernels, test pre-release versions, and contribute to the documentation."
 ---

 # How-to guides